danielgoehring/ReactCalorieTrackerApp/README.md

 # Calorie Counter App

 Welcome to the Calorie Counter app repository!
-This app allows you to track your calorie intake by searching for foods and retrieving nutrition information from a food database API.
+This app allows you to track your calorie intake by searching for foods and retrieving nutrition information from the Edamam Food database API.

 ## Table of Contents